supercorp-ai/superargs/README.md

 ```

 In this command:
-- `{{githubToken}}` is an arg that can be set at runtime using the `authorize` tool (or a custom tool name if specified).
+- `{{githubToken}}` is an arg that can be set at runtime using the `update_args` tool (or a custom tool name if specified).

 ## Once Started

 - **Initial state**: At the start, the MCP server will not have any args set.

 - If underlying MCP stdio server can start without args, it will try to start without them to provide tools lists and other MCP server functions.
-If it can work without args, the only difference will be that it will have an additional **authorize** tool to update args.
+If it can work without args, the only difference will be that it will have an additional **update_args** tool to update args.

-- If the server requires args to start, it will not start until the args are set and it will only have the **authorize** tool.
+- If the server requires args to start, it will not start until the args are set and it will only have the **update_args** tool.
 All other MCP server functions will either return an empty list or an error message.

-- **When authorize is used**: The server will restart with the new args and all MCP server functions will be available.
+- **When update_args is used**: The server will restart with the new args and all MCP server functions will be available.

-- **Tool to Update Args**: By default, named `authorize`, allows updating args and restarting the child MCP server.
+- **Tool to Update Args**: By default, named `update_args`, allows updating args and restarting the child MCP server.

 ## Examples